Argentine Northwest: Economy

 The majority of the population—and thus economic activity—of this region is concentrated in the many fertile valleys.
 In these valleys, the cultivation of sugarcane, tobacco, and citrus is the most important activity, along with cattle and goat raising.

 Important vineyards are also found in the Valles Calchaquíes in the Cafayate region.

 Thus most economic activity is associated with agriculture, with the exception of the "Altos Hornos Zapla" steel furnace.

 Mining includes lithium, lead, silver, zinc and salt, and hydrocarbons extraction.

 Tourism

 The Argentine Northwest is a popular destination for both domestic and international travelers, attracting neighboring Argentinos and vacationing Europeans alike.
 Some of the most popular destination are Quebrada de Humahuaca and the Cerro de los Siete Colores, Cafayate and the Valles Calchaquíes, Tafí del Valle, and the capital cities of the provinces: San Miguel de Tucumán, San Fernando del Valle de Catamarca, Salta and San Salvador de Jujuy.

 The national parks of the region are: Baritú National Park, Calilegua National Park, El Rey National Park, Los Cardones National Park and Campo de los Alisos National Park.

 Cultural tourism

-Besides the geography of the area, the culture is also of great interest.
-It is strongly influenced by Quechua and Aymara cultures, and the region is quite distinct from the more European Buenos Aires.
-This influence can be seen in the music, clothing and customs of the people.
+In addition to the geography of the area, the culture is also of great interest.
+It is heavily influenced by Spanish, Quechua and Qulla cultures, and the region is quite distinct from the rest of Argentina which is predominantly European.
+This influence can be seen in the music, clothing and customs of the town.